yackx/rockblaster/README.md

 `$ vite build`

+## Develop

+See targets in `package.json` to run linter and make code pretty.

 ## Known limitations and issues

--   Game only works at the correct speed on **60Hz** screen.
 -   Keyboard required (you cannot play on a tablet)
--   No sound on Safari
+-   Sound is broken on Safari

 ## Credits